sharowyeh/formant-pitch-playground/README.md

   #endif
   ```

+## manually src(not recommanded) ##
-(not recommonded) alternatively download and compile manually as below:
+alternatively download source code and compile manually as below:
 I believe it would be much easier in unix-like env... for the further dependencies

-(manually add reference paths and preprocessor definitions to msvc vcxproj, still has unresolve issues)
+manually add reference paths and preprocessor definitions to msvc vcxproj, still has unresolve issues,
+try to use cygwin instead...

 - fftw3
   - download precompiled dlls, use visual studio native command prompt generate .lib files